-ltem Description Proposed Building Reference Building 13 Artificial internal lighting The annual energy consumption from internal artificial lighting, excluding emergency lighting, must be calculated on the basis of the proposed level of artificial lighting in the building with the daily profiles given in Section 14.3.
+ltem Description Proposed Project Reference Project 13 Artificial internal lighting The annual energy consumption from internal artificial lighting, excluding emergency lighting, must be calculated on the basis of the proposed level of artificial lighting in the project with the daily profiles given in Section 14.3.
 This includes any internal car park lighting.
 Credit may be taken for lighting zoning and automatic controls which exceed the requirements of Part J6; refer to Section 14.5.2.
-In any areas of the building which are only fitted out to shell and core standard, the fit out must be modelled on the basis of the most energy intensive fit out allowable by NCC Section J. The lighting power density used in the Reference Building must be in accordance with Part J6 and based on the design lighting levels as applied in the Proposed Building (as NCC Section J clause JV3(d)(ii)(R)).
-The Reference Building's lighting power density can be adjusted for Room Aspect Ratio (as per Table J6.2a note 3), but not for control devices (as per Table J6.2a note 4) (as NCC Section clause JV3(d)(i)(C)).
-The same operating profiles must be used as are used in the proposed building (given in Section 14.3).
+For Green Star - Design and As Built projects, any areas of the building which are only fitted out to shell and core standard, the fit out must be modelled on the basis of the most energy intensive fit out allowable by NCC Section J. For Green Star - Interiors projects, all non-Section J lighting (Architecural or FFE items) are also to be included.
+The lighting power density used in the Reference Project must be in accordance with Part J6 and based on the design lighting levels as applied in the Proposed Project (as NCC Section J clause JV3(d)(ii)(R)).
+The Reference Project lighting power density can be adjusted for Room Aspect Ratio (as per Table J6.2a note 3), but not for control devices (as per Table J6.2a note 4) (as NCC Section clause JV3(d)(i)(C)).
+For Green Star Interiors projects, no further allowance is made for architectural or FFE lighting.
+The same operating profiles must be used as are used in the Proposed Project (given in Section 14.3).
 14 Artificial external lighting The annual energy consumption from external artificial lighting must be calculated on the basis of the proposed level of external artificial lighting provided with the daily profiles given in Section 14.3.
-All external lighting within the building title boundary, but excluding emergency lighting, must be included in the Proposed Building energy consumption calculation (this includes landscape and decorative lighting).
-Where the Proposed Building design lighting levels do not meet the horizontal illuminance requirements as per SA, 2005, the power density used in the energy consumption calculation must be the greater of: • The proposed design lighting power density; or • The reference lighting power density given in Section 14.4.4 for the applicable lighting type category.
+All external lighting within the project title boundary, but excluding emergency lighting, must be included in the Proposed Project energy consumption calculation (this includes landscape and decorative lighting).
+Where the Proposed Project design lighting levels do not meet the horizontal illuminance requirements as per SA, 2005, the power density used in the energy consumption calculation must be the greater of: • The proposed design lighting power density; or • The reference lighting power density given in Section 14.4.4 for the applicable lighting type category.
 (This ensures that providing poor lighting amenity is not rewarded in this credit as an energy-saving measure.)
-The annual energy consumption from the external lighting shall be calculated with the external lighting power density given in Section 14.4.4, and the same daily profiles as used in the Proposed Building.
-The same external areas shall be illuminated in the Reference Building as for the Proposed Building, excluding any landscape, decorative and emergency lighting.
+The annual energy consumption from the external lighting shall be calculated with the external lighting power density given in Section 14.4.4, and the same daily profiles as used in the Proposed Project.
+The same external areas shall be illuminated in the Reference Project as for the Proposed Project excluding any landscape, decorative and emergency lighting.
 To establish which standard practice power density should be used for a particular area, the lighting designer must identify the appropriate category from SA, 2005.